 If you retire before you are eligible for a full pension benefit, you may postpone payments and thus reduce or eliminate the reduction.
-For example, if you are a participant in the 85-Point Structure, and retire at age 55 with 27 years of Pension Service Credit (that is, you have attained 82 points at retirement), you can postpone starting your payments for three years and receive a full pension benefit because your 27 years of service plus commencement age of 58 will then total 85 points.
+For example, if you are a participant in the 85-point structure, and retire at age 55 with 27 years of Pension Service Credit (that is, you have attained 82 points at retirement), you can postpone starting your payments for three years and receive a full pension benefit because your 27 years of service plus commencement age of 58 will then total 85 points.
 As noted in the example, you can add increased years of age to reduce or eliminate the reduction if you defer commencement of benefit payments.
 However, if you retire and are eligible for a full unreduced benefit, postponing or deferring payments will not increase the amount.

-Any reduction for early retirement (that is, starting benefits before your normal retirement date) is in addition to the reduction that may be made to your plan benefit if you elect to provide continuing plan benefits to your surviving spouse, dependent children, or dependent parents after your death, as discussed on the following pages.
+Any reduction for early retirement (that is, starting benefits before your normal retirement date) is in addition to the reduction that may be made to your Plan benefit if you elect to provide continuing Plan benefits to your surviving spouse, dependent children, or dependent parents after your death, as discussed on the following pages.
 Contact the Benefit Plans Office for more information on survivor reduction factors.

-Note: IGUA Security Police Officers Covered by 81-Point Structure:
+Note for IGUA Security Police Officers Covered by 81-Point Structure:

-Participants covered by the 81-Point Structure whose job requires compliance with the medical and physical fitness standards as described in federal government regulation 10 CFR Part 1046 for at least 10 of the last 12 years of employment may be eligible to receive additional guard supplement pay up to age 65.
-The supplement is designed to provide an increased benefit until age 65 which is equal to a percentage of pay based on Pension Service Credit and pension Eligible Earnings.
-In general, the supplement benefits participants who have not accrued a full pension and retire prior to age 65.
+Participants covered by the 81-point structure whose job requires compliance with the medical and physical fitness standards as described in federal government regulation 10 CFR 1046, Medical, Physical Readiness, Training, and Access Authorization Standards for Protective Force Personnel, for at least 10 of the last 12 years of employment may be eligible to receive additional guard supplement pay up to age 65.
+The supplement is designed to provide an increased benefit until age 65 that is equal to a percentage of pay based on Pension Service Credit and pension Eligible Earnings.
+Generally, the supplement benefits participants who have not accrued a full pension and retire before age 65.
 When a participant reaches age 65, the benefit will be reduced to the normal pension amount.

-Calculating Your Earnings Used For Pension Benefits
+Calculating Your Earnings Used for Pension Benefits

-Your pension benefit is based on your Eligible Earnings and is determined by the greater of:
+Your pension benefit is based on your Eligible Earnings and is determined by the greater of

-The three full calendar years in which these earnings were highest, during the 10 calendar years before the year in which you retire or,

-The 36 full consecutive months just before you retire.
+- the 3 full calendar years in which these earnings were highest, during the 10 calendar years before the year in which you retire or - the 3 years of Pay periods just before you retire.

-PTO payout, or severance pay, etc. received after termination of employment is disregarded in determining your pay for Y-12 Plan benefit purposes.
+PTO payout, or severance pay, etc. received after termination of employment is disregarded in determining your pay for the Plan benefit purposes.